opendata-swiss/ogd-handbook-site/theme/README.md

 # pelican-bootstrap3

-This is a Bootstrap 3 theme for Pelican.
-It's fully responsive.
+This is a Bootstrap 3 theme for Pelican, originally developed by [DandyDev](https://github.com/DandyDev).
+It's fully responsive and contains sub-themes from the Bootswatch project.
 Pelican-bootstrap3 is compatible with Pelican 3.3.0 and higher.
-I will try to regularly update this theme with new features and newer versions of Bootstrap & Bootswatch.

 ## CONTRIBUTING

-If you want to adjust this theme to your own liking, I encourage you to fork it.
+If you want to adjust this theme to your own liking, we encourage you to fork it.
 This theme has started to gather more and more attention in the form of stars and forks.
 If you make improvements that are useful to others and can make the theme better in general **please don't hesitate to make a pull request**.
 For contributing guidelines, [look here](CONTRIBUTING.md)